lyarenei/JellySonic/README.md

 # Running Jellyfin server

-See instructions on the [offical website](https://jellyfin.org/downloads/).
+If you don't have a Jellyfin server yet, check out the instructions on the [offical website](https://jellyfin.org/downloads/).